agrostar/zzapi/README.md

 Our manifesto:

-* **Simplicity above all**: Do one thing (or two) and do it well.
+* **Simplicity**: Do one thing (or two) and do it well.
 Single responsibility.
-Allow stuff to be built on top.
+Allow building on top.
 * **Stand on the shoulders of giants**: Do not reinvent what has already been solved.
 We will use existing conveniences, which may not be "perfect" but will work well.
 * **No GUI to enter data**: Developers don't need a GUI.
 Copy paste within an editor is far more efficient compared to multiple mouse clicks to enter data.
-We will use YAML files to specify requests.
+We will use YAML files instead.
-* **Only JSON**: We don't support XML multipart-formdata etc. while running tests against responses.
-Request body can be anything, though, like curl.
+* **Prefer JSON**: Though the request body can be anything, we have some extra conveniences for JSON body, especially in the tests.
-* **API doc/tests part of code**: Storage will be on the local file system (ie, not the cloud).
+* **API doc/tests shouuld be in your repo**: Storage will be on the local file system (ie, not the cloud).
 Whatever you have typed belongs to you.
 We expect you to save the YAMLs within your code repository.
 * **Open source**: If you have an idea that is useful to you and can be to others as well, build it, test it and send us a PR.

 # Alternatives

 Here are some alternatives and good things about them.
 Yet, none of these fit into the above set of goals completely.

 * **Postman**: Postman is a great tool, but the storage is on the cloud, making it hard for the tests and documentation be alongside the code.
-And it is not open source.
 We borrow the concept of keeping the same tool for tests and documentation from Postman.
 * **OpenAPI**: OpenAPI is meant for documentation alone, it does not cover tests.
 The YAML spec is also very elaborate and too structured.
 It is hard to hand-create OpenAPI YAMLs.
 We borrow the concept of YAML files for saving the API details from OpenAPI.
 * **ThunderClient**: ThunderClient is a great tool but the UI is elaborate and hard to maintain, and it is not open source.
 We borrow the concept of a VS Code extension from ThunderClient.